LittleGenius17/hello-world/README.md

 # hello-world
 Welcome to GitHub.
-I just made a cahnge.
+I just made a change.